-Portugal’s Recovery and Resilience Plan (PRR) has launched a new funding call designed to support companies operating in municipalities affected by recent storms, floods and heavy rainfall.
+Portugal’s Recovery and Resilience Plan (PRR) has launched a new funding call designed to support companies affected by recent storms, floods and extreme weather events.

-The measure, published under Notice No. 06/C05-i14.01/2026, allocates €150 million to support productive investment projects that strengthen business infrastructure, improve operational resilience and reinforce productive capacity in the impacted regions.
+The measure, published under Notice No. 06/C05-i14.01/2026, allocates €150 million to support productive investment projects that strengthen business infrastructure, improve operational resilience and reinforce productive capacity in Portugal.

 What the funding supports